firsttris/vscode-jest-runner/README.md

 ## Known Issues

 - Possibility to show the additional context menu items only while in a test file e.g. test.(js|ts).
-Currently its shown when text is selected, no matter which file.
+Currently its shown, no matter which file.